Yankees and Dodgers meet in World Series for 12th time in matchup of Broadway and Hollywood

 Lavagetto’s two-out, pinch walk-off double in the ninth ended Bill Bevens’ no-hit bid in 1947’s Game 4 and two games later Gionfriddo robbed DiMaggio of a tying three-run homer.

-New York beat the Dodgers again in 1949 and 1952 and 1953, frustrating the fans in Flatbush, but Brooklyn finally won the title in 1955 when Johnny Podres pitched a Game 7 shutout at Yankee Stadium and Gil Hodges drove in both runs.
-Sandy Amoros preserved the lead when he made a running catch of Yogi Berra’s drive in the left-field corner with two on and relayed to shortstop Pee Wee Reese, who threw to Hodges at first and doubled up Gil McDougald.
+New York beat the Dodgers again in 1949, 1952 and 1953, frustrating the fans in Flatbush, but Brooklyn finally won the title in 1955 when Podres pitched a Game 7 shutout at Yankee Stadium and Gil Hodges drove in both runs.
+Amoros preserved the lead when he made a running catch of Yogi Berra’s sixth-inning drive in the left-field corner with two on and relayed to shortstop Pee Wee Reese, who threw to Hodges at first and doubled up Gil McDougald.
 Those players were celebrated in Roger Kahn’s 1972 book “The Boys of Summer.”

 Jackson’s three home runs led the Yankees to a clinching win in 1977’s Game 6.
 The Yankees won another six-game Series the following year, highlighted by third baseman Graig Nettles’ diving stops on Reggie Smith, Steve Garvey and Davey Lopes.